 Unity supports two types of routing rules, Managed Routing and Passive Routing.
-The standard routing rule from versions prior to 15.00 is managed routing.
+The standard routing rules from versions prior to 15.00 are Managed Routing.

 |Managed Routing||Passive Routing|